 Your doctor and pharmacist may have more information on medicines to be careful with or avoid while using Oripro.

 Your doctor or pharmacist will tell you how many pessaries you need to use each day.

-Oripro is intended to be inserted into
+Oripro is intended to be inserted into the vagina

 Follow these steps to use a pessary: